FNNDSC/pftree/README.rst

         tagged with a level.

         [--stats | --statsReverse | --du | --duf]
-        If specified, return some stats to caller -- summary list ordered by directory size (--statsReverse does a reverse sort).
+        If specified, return some stats to caller.
+The amount of information returned depends on the --verbosity.

-        The --du flag will present results in a manner generally similar to the GNU `du -ksh <inputDir>/*`.
-This flag will force an increased verbosity level to allow console output.

-        Using the --duf (du, fast), will suppress all printing intermediary results to console, resulting in a much faster set of operations.
+        For --stats (and --statsReverse):

+            * --verbosity 0: return only a final summary of group statistics
+            * --verbosity 1: in addition, return a sorted (by size) list of subdirectories in the search tree
+            * --verbosity >1: same as above, but provide probing status updates.
+                              NOTE: this incurs a significant performance penalty!

+        For --du | --duf

+            similar to '--stats' but return directory lists in a fashion similar to the GNU 'du' tool.
+Both of these set default verbosity values so that

+            * --du : only provide a summary
+            * --duf: provide the (full) sorted list as well

         [--3D]
         A "toy" flag that simply shows the final stats report with an ASCII